mark19905/LightUp/T5: Financial Plan.md

 ## Overview
 Our funds will start up from our kickstart fundraiser (any leftover funds will be used for the following years).
-Our production mainly relies on the amount of orders recieved per year so we don't overstock.
+Our production mainly relies on the amount of orders recieved per year, so we don't overstock.
 Most of this is a rough estimate and could change overtime based on demand and production costs.

 <b> Formula: Retail Price - Cost of Phone = Profit </b>